pagkly/Zed/Investopedia3/Market Timing Definition.md

 ## Lost Opportunity Costs

-A "Quantitative Analysis of Investor Behavior" [report by the Boston research firm Dalba](https://www.qidllc.com/wp-content/uploads/2016/02/2016-Dalbar-QAIB-Report.pdf)r shows that, if an investor remained fully invested in the [Standard & Poor’s](https://www.investopedia.com/terms/s/sp.asp) 500 Index between 1995 and 2014, they would have earned a 9.85% annualized return.
+A "Quantitative Analysis of Investor Behavior" [[report by the Boston research firm Dalba]](https://www.qidllc.com/wp-content/uploads/2016/02/2016-Dalbar-QAIB-Report.pdf)r shows that, if an investor remained fully invested in the [[Standard & Poor’s]](https://www.investopedia.com/terms/s/sp.asp) 500 Index between 1995 and 2014, they would have earned a 9.85% annualized return.
 However, if they missed only 10 of the best days in the market, the return would have been 5.1%.
 Some of the biggest upswings in the market occur during a volatile period when many investors fled the market.

 ## Increased Transaction Costs